Page Generation | Yext Hitchhikers Platform

 As is standard in web development, with Yext your sites come with two environments:

-- Staging - where you “stage your changes” as you’re developing new features or building the site from scratch
+• Staging - where you preview and QA your changes as you’re developing new features or building the site

-You always want to test your changes in staging before you push to production to make sure you catch any errors before your consumers (or your boss!).
+You always want to test your changes in staging before you push to production to make sure you catch any errors before your users do.

 Pages Deployment Process